-It was also fitting for John to baptize Jesus at the beginning of His public ministry as an acknowledgement by His forerunner.
+Also, it was fitting for John to baptize Jesus at the beginning of His public ministry as an acknowledgement by His forerunner.
 John was the “voice crying in the wilderness” prophesied by Isaiah, calling people to repentance in preparation for their Messiah (Isaiah 40:3).
 And he declared to the nation that the Son of God, the One he had predicted would baptize “with the Holy Spirit and fire” (Matthew 3:11).
-“I baptize with water, but there stands One among you whom you do not know.
+John declared, “I baptize with water, but there stands One among you whom you do not know.
 It is He who, coming after me, is preferred before me, whose sandal strap I am not worthy to loose” (John 1:26,27).

 And after the baptism, John announced to all, “Behold!
 The Lamb of God who takes away the sin of the world!
 This is He of whom I said, ‘After me comes a Man who is preferred before me, for He was before me.’
 I did not know Him; but that He should be revealed to Israel, therefore I came baptizing with water” (John 1:29-31).